BWSI-UAV/bwsi-uav.github.io/module-0/git-github.md

 ## Pushing to GitHub

-We will test making changes to the student code to make sure you can push changes to your remote forked repository on GitHub.
+We will test making changes to the student code to make sure you can push changes to your remote repository on GitHub.
 We will need Terminal for this.

 First, `cd` to the directory where you want to add this repository.
 One option is to add the repo to the home directory, indicated by the `~` (tilde) sign.
 You should already be at the home directory, but to make sure enter `cd` in the terminal.